insight-creative/richterhvac.com/content/fireplaces.md

   <div class="underline"></div>
 </div>

-Richter Heating & Air offers installation and repair of fireplaces.
+Richter Heating & Air Conditioning offers installation and repair of fireplaces.
 We install in new construction as well as commercial and residential locations.
 A fireplace can add so much to a room, not just heat but atmosphere and comfort.
 Our options include the very simple, basic options to a standard see-through unit.
 Richter also offers three and four sided units, more traditional units, units with a rustic feel, as well as an ultra-modern look.

 Safety is always our top priority.
 That’s why Richter’s technicians are certified to install gas fireplaces.
 Whether you are building a new home or would like to add a fireplace to your current home, Richter has the hearth products to meet your needs.